AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/virtual-machines/build_openjdk_jdk8u_virtual_box.md

 ### VM

-Open Finder inside the VM, you'll notice that your host machine is listed at the left side under **sharing**, click on the shared folder and use the login and password that you has just created on your host machine to get access.
+Open Finder inside the VM, you'll notice that your host machine is listed on the left side under **sharing**, click on the shared folder and use the login and password that you has just created on your host machine to get access.

 - login : adoptopenjdk
 - password : adoptopenjdk

-Now, to automount this sharing folder across restarts, go to **System Preferences -> Users & Groups**, find the adoptopenjdk user, go to Login Items tab and add the recently mounted sharing folder, It will be located at **/Volumes/AdoptOpenJDK**
+Now, to automount this sharing folder across restarts, go to **System Preferences -> Users & Groups**, find the adoptopenjdk user, go to Login Items tab and add the recently mounted shared folder, It will be located at **/Volumes/AdoptOpenJDK**

 ![](../../assets/7.png)

-To make it easy, you can created an alias from **/Volumes/AdoptOpenJDK** into **/Users/adoptopenjdk/dev**
+To make it easy, you can created an alias from **/Volumes/AdoptOpenJDK** to **/Users/adoptopenjdk/dev**

 ![](../../assets/8.png)